tayne3/GitVersion.cmake/README.md

 ## 🏷️ Version Format

-GitVersion.cmake produces the following types of version strings:
+GitVersion.cmake produces the following types of version strings (FULL_VERSION):

 - **Exact Tag**: `1.2.3` (when HEAD is exactly at a tag)
 - **Development Version**: `1.2.3-dev.5+abc1234` (5 commits after tag 1.2.3, at commit abc1234)